-- Increase the focus of Traditional Owner perspective (stories, significance, and associations) of their heritage; - Apply an expanded definition of Aboriginal heritage values (sites/places/landscapes) throughout the project, which was defined and agreed by TORG members; - Expand the quantity of sites assessed and the number of zones visited; and - Establish "baseline" data for the sites, including GPS locations, physical condition of the site, threats to the site, and management options to preserve and protect the cultural values of the site/location/landscape.
+The revised approach aligns to the emerging Indigenous Heritage program design forming under the Reef 2050 Integrated Monitoring and Reporting Program (RIMReP) and has the intention to increase the focus of Traditional Owner perspective (stories, significance, and associations) of their heritage.
+TORG members defined expanded definitions of Aboriginal heritage and values (sites/places/landscapes) throughout the project.
+The quantity of sites assessed and the number of zones visited was expanded, and baseline data was established for the sites; including GPS locations, physical condition of the site, threats to the site, and management options to preserve and protect the cultural values of the site, location, and landscape.